carlton355/DclLowLatency/README.md

 ```

 #### Kernel Messages
 The new Unity components communicate with the Browser throught the Unity Web Interface.
 They essentially send setup and tear down messages to instruct the system to load and destroy the providers.
-Play and stop messaged are handled throught the WebVideoPlayer via a video tag in the browser which then connects to the underlying WebRTC implementation in the browser.
+Play, stop, mute messaged are handled throught the WebVideoPlayer via a video tag in the browser which then connects to the underlying WebRTC implementation in the browser.
 Considering various aspects such as performace, reuse and portability to future SDK, our research identified this approach as optimal.

 #### Security
 A provider specific security mechanism may be available to ensure playing of streams only when the use is authorized.
 To support this a Decentraland SDK scene developer needs to be able to obtain an authorization token from a legitimate source.
 This could be, for example, a call to an API to issue the token.
 This is an advanced feature and we will support it in the AntMediaEnterprise provider.